canidlogic/scent/ScentSpec.md

 The _atom type_ is used for various special constants.
 An atom is a predefined constant string value that is mapped to a unique integer value.
 Only the unique integer value needs to be stored on the interpreter stack and as variable and constant values.
 However, atoms are not interchangeable with integers or strings.

 The _string type_ is used for storing Unicode text.
 Strings are stored in memory as binary strings that are UTF-8 encoded.
 The maximum string size is 65535 bytes in the binary UTF-8 encoding, which matches the limit given in the PDF specification.

-The _dictionary type_ is a mapping of atom keys to values of any type.
-It is used especially for passing complex sets of parameters to operations.

 The following subsections describe the different object types.